circleci/circleci-docs/jekyll/_cci2/v.2.18-overview.md

 <br>

 * You can now provide individual AMIs for both Remote Docker and machine executor jobs.
 Previously we provided the option for a single custom AMI to be used across both, but with v2.18, this expanded customization gives you greater control over versioning and dependencies to meet your individual CICD needs.
-See [our VM Service guide]({{ site.baseurl }}/2.0/vm-service/#section=server-administration)  for more information.
+See [the VM Service guide]({{ site.baseurl }}/2.0/vm-service/) for more information.

 ## Fixed in Release 2.18